stratisproject/pyStratis/README.md

 make html
 ```
 - Other output options: `make help`
--  Built documentation for `make html` can be found in [docs/html/index.html](docs/html/index.html), open with your favorite browser.
+- After building, documentation for `make html` can be found in [docs/html/index.html](docs/html/index.html), open with your favorite browser.

 # Credit